ProvableHQ/leo/grammar/README.md

 (these are the ones that may be matched with values whose textual representation replaces the containers in the printed string).
-There is an implicit extra-grammatical requirements that the explicit 'format-string-container' instances include all the occurrences of '{}' in the parsed character sequence: that is, there may not be two contiguous 'not-double-quote' instances that are '{' and '}'.

 <a name="format-string-container"></a>
 ```abnf